midnightntwrk/midnight-architecture/proposals/0016-governed-parameters-and-their-updates-phase-1.md

 ## Additional notes

-Following parameters were taken into consideration for being managed under consensus, but were rejected:
+Following parameters were taken into consideration for being managed under governance, but were rejected:
-`MaxAuthorities` - despite being needed internally for configuration, it feels like a parameter, which should be set once to a relatively high, yet safe, value, and not touched until absolutely necessary, in which case in can be done by runtime upgrade
+`MaxAuthorities` - despite being needed internally for configuration, it feels like a parameter, which should be set once to a relatively high, yet safe, value, and not touched until absolutely necessary, in which case in can be done by runtime upgrade/hard-fork; SPOs might want to increase it, but in such case Midnight might be ready to become a fully decentralized and independent network.
 `SessionLength` and `SlotsPerEpoch` - aura/Partner chains documentation explicitly mentions they should not be changed on a running network (likely to not mess with calculations between timestamp and session/slot number)
-`BlockWeight` - it is enough its value is calculated in relation to ledger cost model
+`BlockWeight` - it is enough its value is calculated in relation to ledger cost model.
+Managing its value with governance brings complications to calculating its value in relation to ledger cost model and increases likelihood of a mistake made.